 An international leader in educating and training in biomanufacturing and bioprocessing

-Persons who have completed course prerequisites may enroll for courses on a stand-alone basis as non-degree students.
-Persons with appropriate professional experience may also enroll for stand-alone courses with consent of the instructor.
-For more information on standalone courses, please refer to the NC State University Non-degree Studies web site.
+Persons who have completed course prerequisites may enroll for individual courses as non-degree students.
+Persons with appropriate professional experience may enroll for individual courses with the consent of the instructor.
+Learn more about the university's Non-degree Studies Program.